JaneliaSciComp/JaneliaDataStandards/HierarchyModel.md

 ## Toy Example (Work in progress!)

-Let's say we have an imaginary chunked file format, based on Zarr or n5, specifically formatted for a particular application.
+Let's say we have an imaginary chunked file format specifically intended for a particular application.

-Here is a text description of our rudimentary, imaginary file format:
+Restrictions:
-* The top level of the hierarchy (right after the root) can only be groups, and the groups must be named c0, c1, etc.
+* The top level of the hierarchy (right after the root) can only be groups, and the groups must either be named c0, c1, etc., or s0, s1, etc.
-* The second level of the hierarchy can only be 2-dimensional arrays, and the arrays must be named s0, s1, etc.
-* Arrays have the following metadata: dataType, dimensions, blockSize, and compression.
-	* dataType is a string specifying the data type of the data in the array, which in turn specifies all the possible values for a given datum.
-This field is required.
-While it can be anything, some reasonable data types are listed here: https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#data-types
-	* dimensions is a JSON array of integers defining the length of each dimension of the array.
-This property is required.
-	* blockSize is a JSON array of integers defining the length of each dimension of a chunk of the array.
-This property is required.
-	* compression is a JSON object identifying the compression scheme and relevant parameters, or an empty object if no compression was used.
-The object must contain a `type` key identifying the compression scheme.
-Common compression types are gzip AND…?.
-If the type is gzip, the parameters should be “useZlib” and “level”.
-(UseZlib indicates whether or not Zlib was used.
-The level indicates the level of compression on a scale of 1 to 9, including -1, where 1 is the least compressed, 9 is the most compressed, and -1 indicates the default compression level.
-The compression level was specified at the time of compression.)
-This object is required.
-Multiple compressors are not allowed.

-TODO: Create a JSON Schema for the toy format!
+* Within the s0, s1, etc. groups, arrays must be 1D to 4D.
+* Within the s0, s1, etc. groups, the number of files must be equal to the number of chunks specified in the array metadata.
+* The application accepts both Zarr and n5 files.

+TODO: Decide on modeling approach and start creating schemas.
+Separate validation of the zarr/n5 part from validation of the more specific application requirements?